unchase/Unchase.Swashbuckle.AspNetCore.Extensions/README.md

         // or configured:
         options.AddEnumsWithValuesFixFilters(services, o =>
         {
-            // add schema filter to fix enums (add 'x-enumNames' for NSwag) in schema o.ApplySchemaFilter = true;
+            // add schema filter to fix enums (add 'x-enumNames' for NSwag or its alias from XEnumNamesAlias) in schema o.ApplySchemaFilter = true;

+            // alias for replacing 'x-enumNames' in swagger document o.XEnumNamesAlias = "x-enum-varnames";

+            // alias for replacing 'x-enumDescriptions' in swagger document o.XEnumDescriptionsAlias = "x-enum-descriptions";

-            // add parameter filter to fix enums (add 'x-enumNames' for NSwag) in schema parameters o.ApplyParameterFilter = true;
+            // add parameter filter to fix enums (add 'x-enumNames' for NSwag or its alias from XEnumNamesAlias) in schema parameters o.ApplyParameterFilter = true;

             // add document filter to fix enums displaying in swagger document o.ApplyDocumentFilter = true;

-            // add descriptions from DescriptionAttribute or xml-comments to fix enums (add 'x-enumDescriptions' for schema extensions) for applied filters o.IncludeDescriptions = true;
+            // add descriptions from DescriptionAttribute or xml-comments to fix enums (add 'x-enumDescriptions' or its alias from XEnumDescriptionsAlias for schema extensions) for applied filters o.IncludeDescriptions = true;

             // add remarks for descriptions from xml-comments